petk/php-build-system/README.md

 build process for various platforms and hardware out there.

-A key function of a build system in the context of C/C++ software development is to establish a structured framework that guides how C code should be written.
+A key function of a build system in the context of C/C++ software development is to establish a structured framework that guides how code should be written.
-Beyond its primary role of compiling source files into executable programs, the build system plays a pivotal educational role, imparting best practices and coding standards to C developers.
-By enforcing consistency and adherence to coding conventions, it fosters the creation of high-quality C and C++ code, ultimately enhancing software maintainability and reliability.
+Beyond its primary role of compiling source files into executable programs, the build system plays a pivotal educational role, imparting best practices and coding standards to developers.
+By enforcing consistency and adherence to coding conventions, it fosters the creation of high-quality code, ultimately enhancing software maintainability and reliability.

-Additionally, the build system aims to enable C developers to work efficiently by abstracting away system-specific details, allowing them to focus on the logic and usability of their code.
-When adding a new C/C++ source file or making minor modifications, developers shouldn't have to delve into the inner workings of the build system, sift through extensive build system documentation or extensively explore the complexities of the underlying system.
+Additionally, the build system aims to enable developers to work efficiently by abstracting away system-specific details, allowing them to focus on the logic and usability of their code.
+When adding a new source file or making minor modifications, developers shouldn't have to delve into the inner workings of the build system, sift through extensive build system documentation or extensively explore the complexities of the underlying system.

-There are numerous well-known build systems available for C projects, ranging from the veteran GNU Autotools and the widely adopted CMake, to the efficient Ninja, versatile SCons, adaptable Meson, nimble xmake, and even the simplest manual usage of Make.
+There are numerous well-known build systems available, ranging from the veteran GNU Autotools and the widely adopted CMake, to the efficient Ninja, versatile SCons, adaptable Meson, nimble xmake, and even the simplest manual usage of Make.

 ## PHP directory structure